 We have entered into our Advisory Agreement with our Adviser pursuant to which we pay our Adviser a fee for its services consisting of two components - a management fee and an incentive fee.
 The management fee is calculated at an annual rate of 2.0% of our average gross assets.
 The term "gross assets" means all assets of the Company, including cash, cash equivalents and the Company's borrowings that are used for investment purposes.
 The incentive fee consists of two parts.
 The first part, which is referred to as the subordinated incentive fee on income, is calculated and payable quarterly in arrears and equals 20.0% of our pre-incentive fee net investment income for the immediately preceding quarter, expressed as a quarterly rate of return on adjusted capital at the beginning of the most recently completed calendar quarter, exceeding 1.875% (7.5% annualized), subject to a "catch up" feature.
 For purposes of this fee, adjusted capital means cumulative gross proceeds generated from sales of our common stock (including proceeds from our distribution reinvestment plan) reduced for non-liquidating distributions, other than distributions of profits, paid to our stockholders and amounts paid for share repurchases pursuant to our share repurchase program.
 The second part of the incentive fee, which is referred to as the incentive fee on capital gains, is an incentive fee on realized capital gains earned from the portfolio of the Company and is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement).
-This fee equals 20.0% of our incentive fee capital gains, which equals our realized capital gains on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
+This fee equals 20.0% of our incentive fee capital gains, which equals our realized capital gains on a cumulative basis from inception, calculated as of the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.